 The entire route of St. Declan’s Way, through South Tipperary and West Waterford, is now fully waymarked.
 It can be freely walked by anybody who wishes.
 Just follow the blue St. Declan’s Way arrows (with added SDW Duibhín Deaglán Navigation arrows).
-It passes through Cashel, Cahir, Ardfinnan & Goatenbridge in South Tipperary.
+It passes through Cashel, Cahir, Ardfinnan & passes close to Goatenbridge in South Tipperary.
 Over the Knockmealdown Mountains it passes through Mount Melleray Abbey, Lismore, Cappoquin, goes close to Aglish and finishes in Ardmore in West Waterford.

 There are no official stages on the route, but walking from Cashel to Ardmore, St. Declan’s Way breaks naturally into five approximately 20km stage lengths which are: